 - 4 to 6 tablespoons milk

 - Shape your dough into a disk and wrap with plastic wrap.
 Refrigerate for at least 1 hour before rolling.
-Roll out into about a 1/4 inch thick.
+Once chilled, place the dough onto a lightly floured work surface, and roll out into about a ¼ inch thick.
 This recipe makes 2 (9 inch) tarts or 18 to 20 mini tarts.

 - How to bake the tart dough: Preheat your oven to 350°F. Lightly flour a 9 inch tart pan or line a muffin tin with paper liners.
-If making a large tart, transfer your rolled dough to your pan, pressing the dough into the bottom and up the sides of the pan.
+If making a large tart, transfer your rolled out dough to your pan, pressing the dough into the bottom and up the sides of the pan.
 Trim any excess overhanging dough.
-Prick the bottom of your dough with a fork, and bake in the center of your preheated oven for 20 to 25 minutes, or until lightly browned on the sides and bottom of the tart.
+Prick the bottom of your dough with a fork, and bake in the center of your preheated oven for 20 to 25 minutes, or until the crust is lightly puffed and golden brown along the edges.
 If making mini tarts, roll your dough and cut into smaller circles using a round cookie cutter that's slightly larger than your muffin tins.
 Transfer your individual cutouts into your prepared muffin tin, again, pressing the dough into the bottom and up the sides of the muffin cups.
 Prick the bottom of your crusts with a fork, and bake in the center of your preheated oven for 15 to 20 minutes.
 Cool completely before filling!